 All employees are expected to utilize their access control cards for entry into buildings after hours.

 Exterior Building Access Only Classrooms

 Classrooms with access through only an exterior door and without access card readers are all keyed alike.

 Exterior door building master keys will only be issued to the College president, vice president, the Chief Human Resources Officer, the Chief Financial Officer, the Director of Facilities, and the Director of Public Safety, and Public Safety Officers.
 The College President or a direct designee of the President may authorize issuance of grand master keys to other employees as appropriate.

 Building-specific master keys will be installed in all building "knox" boxes to allow Fire Department Emergency Response access per regulatory compliance requirements.

 Inside door department keys, inside door multiple classroom keys, and inside door individual keys require the approval of the department manager, dean, or director.
 These individuals may designate a proxy to request keys for employees, but will remain responsible for all such requests.
-In addition, Facilities Management and Planning or Public Safety staff may deny any key request that compromises the safety and security of the campus.
+In addition, Facilities or Public Safety staff may deny any key request that compromises the safety and security of the campus.

 Only college employees (including student employees) will be issued keys.
 (Exception: See Contractors and Consultants section below)